-This feature is only available in the pro version of VAST.
+This feature is available as a plugin for VAST.
 Please contact us if you are interested in trying it out.

 Live intelligence matching is a mechanism that allows VAST to check if the value of a specified field in imported data is contained in a set of known values.
 Each such value is called an threat indicator or IoC (indicator of compromise), and each match is called a sighting.